Sam’s Club Merchant Account Services – Buyer Beware!

 The second problem with Sam's Club lease is that the company is offering proprietary equipment that only operates on First Data's network.
 Any business that leases equipment from Sam's Club will be stuck processing with First Data for the duration of the four-year lease term.
 The only other option is to buy new equipment that is compatible with another processor while still paying Sam's Club and First Data a monthly lease payment of $33.79 for equipment that is not being used.

-The final downfall to Sam's Club merchant services is the three-year contract term and $90 cancellation.
+The final pitfall of Sam's Club merchant services is the three-year contract term and $90 cancellation.
 Sam's Club does not disclose the cancellation fee on its Web site.
 It wasn't until I specifically asked about a merchant account cancellation fee in the following conversation via live chat that I was told about the $90 penalty.

 What is the contract term and early termination penalty?